 At The Rachael Ray Foundation™ (RRF), we’re pretty big animal lovers.
 As a part of our work, we support a wide variety of organizations that do good for animals, from rescue to care and more.

 Get to know a few of them and the work we do together:

 RRF helped enable Pittsburgh Animal Aviation Rescue Team (PAART) to purchase a new and bigger plane for its rescue missions which bring animals from danger to safety.
 Whether it be flying dogs in overcrowded shelters who are scheduled to be euthanized to new homes or to no-kill shelters, evacuating animals caught in the path of natural disasters, or bringing supplies to shelters in need, the brave PAART pilots are always ready to help.
-Check out a video from their latest mission:

 National Disaster Search Dog Foundation (SDF) works to find and train shelter dogs who have the talent and drive to become search and rescue animals.
 It is a huge undertaking, and SDF is firmly committed to continuing the recruitment of rescued dogs who deserve a new “leash on life” and the chance to save lives after disasters.
 Through The Rachael Ray Rescue Brigade, RRF supports SDF’s efforts to identify and transform rescued dog into rescuers, to provide lifetime care for these dogs and to find homes for all dogs who enter – as opposed to just those who complete – the SDF training program.

 3. Rachael Ray Save Them All Grants at Best Friends Animal Society

 The Rachael Ray Save Them All Grants is a program administered by Best Friends Animal Society to support Best Friends’ Network Partners in their lifesaving efforts.
 These grants have been awarded to organizations across the country to fund initiatives such as adoption drives, spay and neuter programs, and shelter intake prevention efforts.